rehan-code/News-Parser-Website/readme.md

 ## Description

-Simple website that demonstrate web parsing to create links to pages and demo's cookies.
+A simple website that demonstrates web parsing from websites to create links and demo's cookie functionality.

 ## Requirenements